-Your inventory management system should be able to generate purchase orders once you have low stock levels automatically.
+Your inventory management system should be able to generate purchase orders once you have the lowest inventory levels automatically.
 Furthermore, it should recommend order quantities based on previous sales data.
 These capabilities will significantly streamline your stock replenishment process.

 If you offer special promotions or pre-order sales, you may want to prevent the items from showing on listings.
 However, you’d still want them to show on your total inventory since you’ll be processing pre-orders and promotional sales orders.
-The best Shopify inventory management apps have features for locking such products.
+The best Shopify inventory management apps have a wide range of features for locking such products.

 As mentioned earlier, brands that sell across multiple channels will benefit significantly from having a bird’s eye view of their inventory and sales data across each channel.
 For example, they should know how each SKU is shared across listings, the quantities of inventory in each warehouse at any given time, the amounts appearing on the listings across each channel, etc. Not all inventory management software can provide these vital pieces of information as desired.

-If you’ve been looking for an all-encompassing Shopify inventory management app that allows you to expediently fulfill orders and manage inventory while still giving you the best shipping rates, ShipHero is here for you.
-We already serve more than 4,000 ecommerce brands and third-party logistics (3PL) companies, and you’ll no doubt enjoy our superior Shopify inventory management capabilities.
+If you’ve been looking for an all-encompassing Shopify inventory management app that allows you to fulfill orders expediently and manage inventory while still giving you the best shipping rates, ShipHero is the future of inventory management.
+Our inventory planner serves over 4,000 eCommerce brands and third-party logistics (3PL) companies, and you’ll no doubt enjoy our custom workflows.
 Below are a few advantages of ShipHero over its competitors:

-These features allow you to truly monitor inventory movement in and out of your fulfillment centers while ensuring you give your customers the best possible shopping experience.
+These features allow you to monitor inventory movement in and out of your fulfillment centers while ensuring you give your customers the best shopping experience.

 ShipHero is available on the Shopify App Store, and it seamlessly integrates with all the essential Shopify features.
 For example, the app easily connects with Shopify POS and allows you to swiftly and securely process customer orders as they come in.
-Beyond Shopify native apps, ShipHero also boasts numerous integrations that make it easy to connect shipping carriers, other ecommerce platforms such as WooCommerce, and other essential business software like QuickBooks Commerce.
+Beyond Shopify native apps, ShipHero also boasts numerous integrations that make it easy to connect shipping carriers, other eCommerce platforms such as WooCommerce and other essential business software like Inventory Planner.

 And it still doesn’t end there.
 ShipHero further boasts over 20 partners that provide systems expertise and integrations to help you get more out of the app.
-FedEx, Hermes, LaserShip, DHL, USPS, WooCommerce, Walmart, and Tradegecko are just some of ShipHero’s illustrious partners.
+FedEx, Hermes, LaserShip, DHL, USPS, WooCommerce, Walmart and Shippo are just some of ShipHero’s illustrious partners.